ByAliaksandr/web-coding-challenge/README.md

 # WebCodingChallenge

 This project is a single page app with a sign-up form.
-The form has 4 fields firstname, lastname, email and password.
+The form has 4 fields first name, last name, email and password.

 Password validation supports

 - a minimum of eight characters
 - lower and uppercase letters
-- not contain user’s first or last name
+- not contain the user’s first or last name

 Email validation is a standard angular forms email validator.
 Please check the link below for more details. https://angular.io/api/forms/Validators#email